 Just because Google does not show us the page ranking data it does not mean that it is not important.
 Also, It’s not true that the more links you have, the better off you are. it’s all about more quality links that you should have on your web pages.

 When it comes to Google, quality is more important than quantity.
 Check out this video tutorial which I made to understand web page rank.

 Poor quality links from spammy sites can deteriorate your search engine rankings.
 Only get links from quality sites and especially those links which are relevant to your subject and niche.
 Never ever try to buy the links.
 I will keep updating this article to match the changes which Google might have in the future.

-So this brings us to the end of this article, in case you have a question related to the post please drop a comment at the end of this article.
+So this brings us to the end of this article for SEO ranking, in case you have a question related to the SEO ranking please drop a comment at the end of this article.